Strike It Lucky (Australian game show)

 Strike It Lucky is an Australian television game show that was broadcast on the Nine Network in 1994.
 It was based on a British show of the same name, which was based on an American show called Strike It Rich.
 The Australian Strike It Lucky was hosted by Ronnie Burns and co-hosted by Jane Blatchford with Craig Huggins as the announcer.
-It was produced in the GTV 9 Studios in Melbourne.
+It was produced in the GTV 9 Studios in Melbourne by Fremantle International and Becker Entertainment, who was Fremantle's Australian sales agent at that time.

 Main game

 Three teams of two compete to win cash and prizes by going across an archway of TV monitors on stage.
 On a team's turn, one member of that team was given a category with six possible answers.
 That player then must decide how many answers he/she must give (either two, three, or four) for two, three or four moves on their respective 10 monitored archway.
 If the player can complete the contract, their partner gets to move across their archway, otherwise the opposing team gets to complete the contract.

 Each monitor, bar the last, hides a prize or a "Hot Spot".
 There was always between five and eight Hot Spots hidden between all three teams' monitors.
 Each time the team in control reveals a prize, they win that prize and can decide to either bank the prize(s) and pass control to the next team or reveal another monitor.
 Deciding to keep playing is a risk because if at any time they reveal a Hot Spot, they lose all the prizes earned at that point and control goes the opponents.
 But, if they can make their required number of moves without hitting the Hot Spot, they automatically bank their prizes.

 Along the way, the moving player could uncover some special spaces including: